jeroennoten/Laravel-AdminLTE/docs/sections/components/tool_components.md

 - `no-export`: to disable data export for the column (useful for columns with buttons or actions).
 - `classes`: to add extra classes for the column title.

 All other extra attributes you define will be inserted directly on the underlying `table` element.
-The whole table is wrapped inside a `div.table-responsive` element.
+The whole table is wrapped inside a `div.table-responsive` element, which is reachable through the `wrapper-class` and `wrapper-attributes` options.

+> [!Note]
+> The `width:100%` style of the table is a **default**, so a `style` attribute of your own wins over it.

 > [!Note]
 > The `head-theme` and `footer-theme` attributes are rendered as the Bootstrap 5 `table-{theme}` class on the `<thead>` / `<tfoot>` elements (the Bootstrap 4 `thead-light` / `thead-dark` classes do not exist anymore).